akostrik/stage_telegram_python/README.md

 The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and proved to be too long.

-The analysis of a series of messages, instead of analyzing messages one by one, was tested, though it did not prove acceptable results.
+The analysis of a series of messages, instead of analyzing messages one by one did not prove acceptable results.

-Detecting of the kind of channel content wss tested, helping the user to choose which channels to follow.
+Detecting of the subject of a channel content was tested, in order to help the user to choose the channels to follow.
 The clasterisation of channels according to their subject, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was postponed.

-The idea of definition of a _similatiry index_ of channels via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index) or [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) was postponed till the moment when the application will be fast enought to test all these possibilities.
-The terms _metric_ or _distance_ should not be involved, because the positivity axiome [^16] doens't necessary hold true.
+The idea of definition of a _similatiry index_ of channels via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index) or [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) was postponed till the moment when the application will be fast enough to test all these approaches.

+NB The terms _metric_ or _distance_ should not be involved, because the positivity axiome [^16] doens't necessary hold true for a set of channels.

 ## Version 3.0 (Current)
 Real-time analysis of messages, giving users instant feedback on the content they are consuming.